 In the manufacturing industry, “high precision machining” typically refers to machining parts with tolerances in the single-digit micron range, while ultraprecision involves tolerances in the sub-micron range.
 Machining parts with very tight tolerances are always a challenge, however the complexity of a job is determined not only by required tolerances, but also by the materials used and the number of features on the part.

 High precision machining is needed in all of the industries we serve – aerospace, dental, fluid motion, medical, sporting, and technology.
 However, we’ve been seeing a greater push toward higher precision and ultraprecision work in the medical field as medical parts become smaller and more complex.

 Any CNC machining shop has the ability to make high precision parts.
-However, when looking to make these highly complex, high precision parts, advanced machinery is required to do it efficiently, which is one reason Swiss Precision Machining acquired the Willemin earlier this year.
+However, when looking to make these highly complex, high precision parts, advanced machinery is required to do it efficiently, which is one reason Swiss Precision Machining, LLC acquired the Willemin earlier this year.

 Additionally, while a qualified machinist can make a high precision part, we’ve found that it’s important to incorporate precision into the entire manufacturing process from our first consultation with a client to the final quality assurance check before the product goes out.
 High precision machining is about so much more than creating a part that meets a spec.
 It’s about ensuring that initial plan is designed to create a functional product in the most efficient and accurate way possible, and integrating quality assurance checks throughout the process to ensure the entire final shipment meets the client’s needs.

-Swiss Precision Machining has almost 40 years of experience in high precision machining and would be happy to help you with your next project.
+Swiss Precision Machining, LLC has almost 40 years of experience in high precision machining and would be happy to help you with your next project.
 Contact us to learn more about our services and capabilities.